A Fracture Multiscale Model for Peridynamic enrichment within the Partition of Unity Method: Introduction

 \section{Introduction}

-Peridynamics (PD) is a non-local generalization of classical continuum mechanics~\cite{silling2005meshfree} and naturally allows for the direct modelling of fracture phenomena and damage within its original formulation~\cite{diehl_lipton_wick_tyagi_2021}.
+Peridynamics (PD) is a non-local generalization of classical continuum mechanics~\cite{silling2005meshfree} and naturally allows for the direct modelling of fracture phenomena and damage within its original formulation.
 It can give good agreement with experimental data~\cite{diehl2019review} in complex deformation scenarios.
+Another notable approach are phase-field models~\cite{bourdin2000numerical} which similar benefits and challenges as PD models.
+For a comparison of these two models, we refer to~\cite[Section 5]{diehl_lipton_wick_tyagi_2021}.
 However, the computational expense incurred by exclusive use of peridynamics for large problems where damage and fracture only appear across small regions and most of the body behaves linearly elastic, can be needlessly high.
 Therefore, adaptive approaches have been proposed for such problems, \emph{e.g.}\ force-based blending~\cite{seleson2013force,seleson2015concurrent,silling2020Couplingstresses}, the Arlequin approach~\cite{han2012coupling}, the variable horizon method~\cite{silling2015variable, NIKPAYAM2019308}, or discrete coupling~\cite{liu2012coupling,shojaei2016coupled,zaccariotto2018coupling,madenci2018coupling,kilic2010coupling,GALVANETTO201641,zaccariotto2017enhanced}.
-These methods directly couple PD and finite element (FE) models to overcome the computational expense.
-These so-called concurrent coupling approaches introduce a non-physical interface (or overlapping handshake zone) where the two computational models, PD and FE, must agree on the computed deformation behavior in a delicate way, and it is not obvious how computational artifacts at this interface can be avoided in general.
+These methods directly couple PD discretizations and finite element (FE) models of linear elasticity to overcome the computational expense.
+These so-called concurrent coupling approaches introduce a non-physical interface (or overlapping handshake zone) where the two computational models, the PD and linear elastic discretizations, must agree on the computed deformation behavior in a delicate way, and it is not obvious how computational artifacts at this interface can be avoided in general.
 For example, in~\cite{ONGARO2021113515} an out-of-balance force in the coupling region due to a lack of balance between the local and non-local traction is reported.
 For more details, we refer to the review paper~\cite{d2019review}.